Are Metals Good Insulators Of Heat

 • Aluminum: Aluminum is lighter and more cost-effective than copper, making it suitable for applications such as heat sinks in electronic devices and cookware.

 • Steel: Steel has a lower thermal conductivity than copper and aluminum but is still used in many applications due to its strength and durability.
-However, the presence of other elements in steel alloys affects its thermal properties.
+That said, the presence of other elements in steel alloys affects its thermal properties.

 Trends and Latest Developments